flutter/news_toolkit/docs/docs/flutter_development/push_notifications.md

 - Initialize OneSignal in the notifications client package.
 - Replace FCM references in the codebase with the corresponding OneSignal infrastructure:
   - In `lib/main/bootstap/bootstrap.dart` replace `FirebaseMessaging` with `OneSignal` and the `FireBaseMessaging.instance` with a `OneSignal.shared` instance.
-  - In the `main.dart` file for each of your flavors, assign `notificationsClient` to an instance of `OneSignalNotificationsClient`
+  - In the `main.dart` file for each of your flavors, assign `notificationsClient` to an instance of `OneSignalNotificationsClient`.
 - Run the app and send test notifications through OneSignal.
   - _Note: iOS push notifications only work if tested on a physical device_.